 Just look at film cameras.
-You would think

-they have been vanguished from the planet, but millions of people still use them.
-In 2012, more than 35 million rolls of camera film were sold. compared with 20 million the year before.
+You would think they have been vanquished from the planet, but millions of people still use them.
+In 2012, more than 35 million rolls of camera film were sold, compared with 20 million the year before.
 And while Polaroid has filed for bankruptcy (twice) in the age of digital cameras, the company is making a resurgence (again).
 One of Polaroid's largest growing demographics, surprisingly, is teenagers who want a tangible photo but also don't want to wait.
 (Polaroid has also become the go-to camera for people who take nude photos and fear that their phones could be hacked.)

-Other types of physical media have also held
+Other types of physical media have also held on.

-More than 571 million print books were sold in the United States in 2014.
-About 55 million newspapers still land on doorsteps every morning.
-As for those vinyl records, 13 million LPs were sold in 2014, the highest count in 25 years, according to the Recording Industry Association of America.
+More than 767 million print books were sold in the United States in 2023.
+About 20 million newspapers still land on doorsteps every morning.
+As for those vinyl records, 50 million LPs were sold in 2023, ten times the number sold a decade ago, according to the Recording Industry Association of America.
 (Records are also one of the few growth areas for the beleaguered industry.)